-Steve's cousin Fergus is still living with the Douglas'.
-When looking for a wife, he meets a waitress at a bowling alley.
+Steve's cousin Fergus (Fred MacMurray in a double role) and Terri (Anne Francis) go to the bowling alley, where she works as a waitress, and have dinner.
 Fergus proposes, but Terri declines as she is afraid of the move to Scotland.
 Steve talks to her and she says yes.

 Everyone has a busy day, and no one has time to take care of the triplets.
 Steve decides to take care of the boys by taking them to work, and asking his secretary to take the day off to care for them.
 Steve then forgets where she lives.

 Chip asks Polly to stop buying useless things as their apartment does not have enough room.
 When she goes shopping again, a salesman tells her she can have a free set of cookwares - if she hosts a dinner party for eight people that night.

 Babara (Beverly Garland) is enthusiastic about everything that involves Steve (Fred MacMurray) and his family, almost to an embarrassment with Steve.
 When Steve asks her to join his partners and their wives at a bowling match, she is afraid of letting him down.